50054-cdpa/notes/docs/code_generation_wasm.md

 ```
 which is closer to source program.

-In the project, we see the PA to WASM conversion rules being re-phrased into the folded expression form.
+In the project, we'll find the PA to WASM conversion rules being re-phrased into the folded expression form.

 #### Further Reading for WASM bytecode generation